MicrosoftDocs/msteams-docs/msteams-platform/tabs/design/tabs.md

 ---
 # Designing your tab for Microsoft Teams desktop and web

-A tab is a large canvas for content that facilitates collaboration.
+A tab is a large canvas for your content.
 To guide your app design, the following information describes and illustrates how people can add, use, and manage tabs in Teams.

 ## Microsoft Teams UI Kit